emgong/double-takes/app/posts/2014-04-04-crafting-a-conference-talk.md

 ## Sprinkle in variety

-The best structure and the best branding in the world won't serve its purpose if it's followed so reverently as to bore the audience.
+The best structure and the best branding in the world won't serve their purpose if they're followed so reverently as to bore the audience.
 A little breathing room is needed to sprinkle in jokes, asides, and insights to keep the energy level high throughout the talk.

 In my paper notes (presented above), I kept a separate sheet of tangential points that came to mind as I worked.
-I used them as a sort of seasoning to break out of the monotony my rigid pattern of test suite summaries.
+I used them as a sort of seasoning to break out of the monotony of my rigid test suite summaries.

 One way the tension between inspiring and informing audiences manifests itself is that talks which are too densely packed don't seem to have time for moments of levity.
 One of the failures of my test suites talk was its ambition: by cramming in so many points over 405 slide builds, I knew I didn't leave any time to establish rapport with the audience.
 This is something that I think [Aaron Patterson](https://twitter.com/tenderlove) does masterfully in his talks (his intro at [Madison Ruby 2013](http://confreaks.com/videos/2626-madisonruby2013-yak-shaving-is-best-shaving) won the audience over before his "talk" even started).

 ## Tweak, tweak, tweak

 I usually wrap up a start-to-finish first draft of my slide deck while using overly wordy text elements to make my points for me.
 Obviously, splatting a bunch of meaty paragraphs on the screen would lose the audience's attention in a hurry, but it can be useful for validating the points one wants to make in the context of where one wants to make them.
-It also helps me remember everything I want to say at a given slide when I'm only starting to memorize the points I want to make.
+It also helps me remember what to say at a given slide when I'm only starting to memorize the points I want to make.

-I may start with a thirty-word point on a slide.
-Each time I visit the slide, I try to uncover a way to make it a little bit briefer.
-My goal with textual slides is to eventually whittle them down to something that will fit on two lines, still at an extremely large font size.
+I may start with thirty words of text on each slide.
+Whenever I subsequently visit the slide, I try to uncover a way to make it a little bit briefer.
+My goal with textual slides is to eventually whittle them down to something that will fit on two lines (and still at an extremely large font size).

 Sometimes, a point is so complex that I'd need a dozen textual slides to effectively make it.
 When this happens, I go to work brainstorming visual metaphors or illustrations to help me make the point with fewer spoken and written words.
 [Brandon](https://twitter.com/bkeepers) gave me the idea of explaining the complex idea of preemptive abstraction in code bases by using yarn as a visual analogy.